feathersjs-ecosystem/feathers-swift-socketio/README.md

 That's it!
 Your feathers application will now support a real-time socketio api.

-**NOTE** This framework does not support watchOS due to limitations with the internal SocketIO library.
+**NOTE:** This framework does not support watchOS due to limitations with the internal SocketIO library.